Nevada School Choice Roadmap

 Choosing a school?
 You’ve got options.

-In Nevada, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.
+In Nevada, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.

 Looking for special education options?
 You can learn what special education services are available in Nevada at the Ultimate Guide to Special Education.